 1. Eye Appearance

 While these symptoms on their own, or even collectively, may not seem concerning, our eyes are one of the most complex organs in our body and often show signs of other health concerns.
-If your child is displaying any or all of the following, it’s time to contact your optometrist for your children’s eye exam:

 Regular Children’s Eye Exams Help Prevent Vision Issues